DM8tyProgrammer/mighty-snippets/json-unmapped-fields.md

 # Collecting unmapped fields with Object Mapper

-Jackson is popular Java library to convert json to Java Object.
-It matches json field by Java Object field by name or mapping provided by `@JsonProperty`.
+Jackson is a popular Java library to convert JSON to Java Object.
+It maps JSON field with object field by name or mapping provided by `@JsonProperty`.

 Sometimes, you want to map or collect the fields which are not mapped. `@JsonAnySetter` is useful in this case.